-Now that you’re settled, I’ll assume you’re here to learn more about what this blog is all about.
-I’ll begin by mentioning that the A Glass of Bovino brand began as a home and lifestyle blog in 2017 and has since shifted its main focus to what truly gets me excited:
+Now that you’re settled, I’ll assume you’re here to learn more about what this place is all about.
+I’ll start by mentioning that A Glass of Bovino began as a home and lifestyle blog in 2017 and quickly shifted its focus to what truly gets me excited:

 I’ve never had more than a single room of my own to style, until last summer when after nearly 8 years together, my husband, Angelo, and I purchased our first home together – just a few months before we were married in November.
 I spent every single day last summer indoors; Vitamin-D-less and binge-watching YouTube videos on how to effectively roll paint on walls.
-With each roll of Repose Gray in my right hand, I would have a new faux peony flower arrangement in my left, itching to be left in a visually appealing spot.
-Since then, I’ve re-designed each room multiple times (paint and all), and I now know firsthand that designing and styling a room is never truly finished.
+With each roll of Repose Gray in my right hand, I would have a new faux peony flower arrangement in my left, itching to be left on an accent table Since then, I’ve re-designed each room multiple times (paint and all), and I now know firsthand that designing and styling a room is never truly finished.

 On a more personal note…

 As a NJ native with Italian-immigrant parents who taught me the value and importance of hard work, I love to stay busy and thrive on getting shit done.

 When I was 3 years old, I was thrown into gymnastics and spent a majority of my childhood in a gym until I quit at 17 years old.
 Gymnastics taught me discipline, dedication, and resilience in the event of adversity.
 I believe a large part of my personality was molded from the sport and I don’t know if I would be who I am today if it wasn’t for showing up to that tots’ class in a green crushed velvet leotard (the perfect contrast to my curly red fro) back in ’93.
 If only I had a photo to share.